NDF-Poli-USP/it-public/computational-resources/workstations/requesting-credentials-guide/README.md

 Login to the workstations is done via SSH, from inside the NDF's private network.

 Access to NDF's private network can be achieved by connecting in person at the lab or through the VPN.
-To request VPN credentials, send an email to ndf-ti@usp.br with the subject: **VPN Credential Request**.
+To request VPN credentials, send an email to ndf-ti@usp.br with the subject "**VPN Credential Request**".